stephencrowell/lungair-fhir-server/example/README.md

         return split_name[1], split_name[0]
 ```

-Note the last name goes into the first spot of the tuple.
+Note that the returned tuple is in the order `last_name, first_name`,
+as indicated in the `PatientDataSource.get_name` docstring.
+Details like this can be checked by looking at the docstrings.

 For `date`, we can implement `get_time` in `ExampleObservation`.
 The code below shows a
 possible implementation.